SavithaPechimuthu/M2-EmbSys/Report/README.md

 ###### Where:
 Can be used anywhere in the buildings and areas where the the fire accidents might occur.
 ###### How:
-It requires a PC or laptop along with embedded devices and sensors to complete.
+It requires a PC or laptop along with embedded devices and sensors to complete

 ## High Level Requirements
  | ID | Depiction Status |